 The site visit team must use its collective professional judgment to reach an accreditation recommendation for an institution.
 The site visit team’s recommendation for an accreditation decision is a holistic decision based on the common standard findings, and on the number and severity of Met with Concerns or Not Met findings for the specific programs offered at the institution.

 The COA makes one accreditation decision for the institution and all of its approved educator preparation programs.
-This accreditation decision reflects, to a great degree, the team’s findings on the Common Standards.
-However, if one or more programs are found to have significant issues, it is likely that one or more related common standards will reflect findings of Met with Concerns or Not Met.
+This accreditation decision reflectsthe team’s findings on the Preconditions, Common Standards and program standards.
+If one or more programs are found to have significant issues, it is likely that one or more related common standards will reflect findings of Met with Concerns or Not Met.
 If a specific program is determined to have significant concerns that are not reflected in the Common Standards or in other education preparation programs at the institution, the team has the option of making an accreditation decision with the added stipulation that the specific program be closed.

 The table below provides general guidance to site visit teams as they discuss which accreditation recommendation is appropriate for the institution.
+The team would need to factor into its decision the findings on preconditions and program standards.

 Table 2: General Guidance for Initial Site Visit Team Recommendations*